Power Bridge for Android - PBA

 Most Android devices provide power supply through a single micro USB port.
 This drawback excludes an option to have any accessory device connected at USB port permanently, simply because the Android device must be charged occasionally (“from time to time”), when the battery is empty.

 If the user needs the constant use of an Android device, occasional charging (“from time to time”) in reality becomes “system downtime”, because the accessory device can not be used while the battery is charging.

-The latest models of Android devices also use OTG (“On-The-Go”) USB mode, which is very convenient: Android can act both as a Master or a Slave device, depending on the info it receives from the USB port.
+The Android devices’ latest models also use OTG (“On-The-Go”) USB mode, a very convenient solution because the Android can act as a Master or a Slave device, depending on the info it receives from the USB port.
 Still, OTG does not enable Android devices to be charged while using the accessory device.

-For all the reasons mentioned above Digital Logic launched Android Power Bridge (APB) project.
-After substantial research and development, we made a sort of breakthrough in this field, developing a unique APB device.
+This was the reason for the Digital Logic development team to start the Android Power Bridge (APB) project.
+After substantial research and development, we made a breakthrough in this field, developing a unique APB device.

-- Android devices will get power for constant charging.
+- Android devices get power for constant charging

-- Both Android and uFR Series readers will communicate with each other.
+- Android and µFR Series readers can communicate with each other.

-If the charger is unplugged from APB, the uFR Series reader will remain powered by the Android device.
+If the charger is unplugged from APB, the µFR Series reader will use the powered stored in the Android device.

-If the charger is plugged to APB again, the Android device will be powered again too, preserving communication with uFR Series reader.
+If the charger is plugged to APB again, the Android device will get power again, but preserving the communication estublčished with the µFR Series reader.

 Who is it for?

 This small hardware is suitable for the developers whose projects include the Android platform and µFR Series devices.
 APB is a long-expected turnkey solution for the continuous operation of affordable Android hardware.